 You can easily disassemble the Deik to use it as a handheld vacuum to clean other parts of your home, with the majority of the vacuum constructed of a locking button system.
 This model didn't have as many attachments as some of the others, only having a handheld brush, but we didn't find that to be too much of an inconvenience.

 The Deik is also one of the lighter models of stick vacuums that we have tested, earning it some extra points there.
-You can see how it compares to the rest of the products in the chart below.

 This cordless stick vacuum has a surprisingly long battery life, lasting for almost 28.5 minutes before completely failing, though it did start to sound very tired around the 27-minute mark.
-The chart below shows how this compares to the runtimes of the other cordless vacuums that we reviewed.

 This vacuum did take a decently long time to charge, about 5.5 hours.
 This model also must be stored in its wall mount or propped against something, as it will not stand on its own.